History of science and technology in Japan: Computing

-Yukio Yokozawa, an employee for Suwa Seikosha, a branch of Seiko (now Seiko Epson), invented the first laptop (notebook) computer in July 1980, receiving a patent for the invention.
+Yukio Yokozawa, an employee for Suwa Seikosha, a branch of Seiko (now Seiko Epson), invented the first notebook computer in July 1980, receiving a patent for the invention.
 Seiko's notebook computer, known as the HC-20 in Japan, was announced in 1981.
 In North America, Epson introduced it as the Epson HX-20 in 1981, at the COMDEX computer show in Las Vegas, where it drew significant attention for its portability.
 It had a mass-market release in July 1982, as the HC-20 in Japan and as the Epson HX-20 in North America.
 It was the first notebook-sized handheld computer (mobile device), the size of an A4 notebook and weighing 1.6 kg.
 In 1983, the Sharp PC-5000 and Ampere WS-1 laptops from Japan featured a modern clamshell design.